bnolan/wedding/transport.md

 Getting off the island is pretty easy - it's just the same as getting there, but in reverse.

 Take the bus from Pt Lookout to Dunwich ($5), then get the water taxi back to Mainland.
-Then make your way from Cleveland to the airport - again, if there are a few of you, we will book a shuttle.
-Or else you can take a taxi (~$75, ~40min).
-The train is 90-100min but it maybe cheaper to take a taxi if there is more than one of you!
+Then make your way from Cleveland to the airport - again, if there are a few of you, we will book a shuttle or plan to share a taxi.
+Or get the train!

 We recommend booking your flight for later in the afternoon to leave plenty of time to get off the island and to the airport (especially for international flights).
 If you need to fly in the morning, you will most likely need to overnight in Brisbane in order to get to the airport in time.